brunohermes/HVA-Datalogger/README.md

 Using ATMEGA328 and MAX471 IC.

-After the assembly, upload any of the files included in "Upload to 328 Chip" folder.
+After the assembly, upload pick one of the two versions of the 328 software files included in "Upload to 328 Chip" folder.

 Conect the Hardware to a Computer running Hermes Datalogger, and start the software.

-# Running Hermes Volt Ampère Datalogger
+## Running Hermes Volt Ampère Datalogger
 ![Wx64Software](Screenshots/main.jpg)

-# Once you connected the harware
+## Once you connected the harware
 ![Wx64Software](Screenshots/step1.jpg)

-# Attach the power consumption
+## Attach the power consumption
 ![Wx64Software](Screenshots/step2.jpg)

-# Export the Log file as CSV
+## Export the Log file as CSV
 ![Wx64Software](Screenshots/step3.jpg)

-# Exported log example:
+## Exported log example:
 ![Wx64Software](Screenshots/csvlogex.jpg)